Ingwersaft/sukejura/README.md

 ### default values
 Default value for every configuration type is `every time`, so creating Sukejura without any config will result in a task executed every minute.
+### Parallelism
+Internally, Sukejura uses a single Thread for as dispatcher.
+If you use multiple schedules, the tasks will be executed effectively sequential.
+However, if you do non-blocking suspension in your task, you shouldn't have any problems.
 ### Time tracking
 Sukejura only keeps track of the last truncated minute the task has been executed at.
 This means:
  * Initial execution won't wait for a full minute (use `skipInitialExecution()` if you want it to wait)
  * If a task execution needs more time than one interval, executions might be skipped (task won't run in parallel)
+### multiple schedules
+Sukejura supports more than one schedule.
 ## about the name

 Sukejura or better: Sukejūra / スケジューラ means scheduler in english